Brain Fog: A Traditional Chinese Medicine Perspective

 Acupuncture and Chinese Herbal Medicine for Brain Fog

-Both acupuncture and personalised Chinese herbal medicine play a powerful role in addressing brain fog by:
+Acupuncture and especially personalised Chinese herbal medicine play a powerful role in addressing brain fog.

 Treatment is always tailored to the individual pattern — there is no single formula for brain fog, because no two bodies are the same.